 What is Codenames?
 It’s a question I couldn’t have answered before the pandemic, whereas today I could write 300 pages on the legality and morality of cluing hyphenated words.
 The good news is that you don’t need a dissertation to understand.
-It’s actually a pretty simple game, it can be played with as few as four players or as many as…well, a lot...and thanks to my heroes at the website Horsepaste (a group that deserves your patronage and your money), I can show you how it works.
+It’s actually a pretty simple game, it can be played with as few as four players or as many as…well, a lot...and thanks to their online site, I can show you how it works.

 First, every game starts with a 5×5 board featuring 25 words: